interglobalmedia/image-steganography-steghide/README.md

 Steganography is a method in which secret messages are hidden in cover media.
 Cover media refers to any unsuspicious file, such as a nature photo, family photo, audio, video clip, etc. And steganography means "covered writing".

 >Content concealed through steganography is sometimes encrypted before being hidden within another file format.
-If it isn't encrypted, then it may be processed in some way to make it harder to detect. ⏤ <cite>[*What is steganography?
-Definition and explanation*](https://www.kaspersky.com/resource-center/definitions/what-is-steganography)</cite>
+If it isn't encrypted, then it may be processed in some way to make it harder to detect. ⏤ <cite></cite>

 Steganography is sometimes compared to cryptography, because both are a form of covert communication.
 However, the two are NOT the same.
 Steganography does not involve scrambling data upon sending or using a key to decode it upon receipt.
 As a result, steganography is less popular than cryptography, because the structure of data is not altered by default.
 Forms of steganography are: